voxel51/fiftyone/docs/source/user_guide/using_dataset.rst

 DatasetViews
 ____________

-Since `Datasets` are unordered collections, `Samples` cannot be accessed by an integer index.
-In the previous `Sample` section, two ways of accessing `Samples` were presented.
-FiftyOne provides a more flexible method of accessing `Samples` through the use of `DatasetViews`.
+FiftyOne provides a powerful and flexible class, `DatasetView`, for accessing subsets of `Samples`.

-The default view of a `Dataset` is a look at the entire `Dataset`.
-By default, it is sorted arbitrarily.
+The default view of a `Dataset` encompasses the entire `Dataset`, sorted by insertion order.

 Basic ways to explore `DatasetViews` are available: